 Required security profile permissions: External Business Unit Edit.

-Federated Identity Management is the ability to use a trust relationship between your Identity Provider (IDP) authentication systems and the inContact platform.
-This capability allows your company to register its IDP with the inContact platform through the use of a secure certificate.
+Federated Identity Management is the ability to use a trust relationship between your Identity Provider (IDP) authentication systems and the NICE inContact platform.
+This capability allows your company to register its IDP with the NICE inContact platform through the use of a secure certificate.
 Once this trust relationship is established, your IDP is authorized to send an Authorization assertion using the Security Assertion Markup Language 2.0 standard (SAML2.0) along with a claim establishing the Security Profile to be used by that user.
-Upon the successful receipt of this assertion, your authenticated user will be logged into inContact Central fully authenticated from your IDP.
+Upon the successful receipt of this assertion, your authenticated user will be logged into NICE inContact Central fully authenticated from your IDP.

 Click Admin Account Settings Business Units.